IT320-PlanPerfect/PlanPerfect/README.md

 ## 🌟 Key Features

-- Search and filter event vendors by category, location, and price.
+- Search and filter event vendors by event type, category, location, and price.
 - Book services directly through the platform.
 - View verified ratings and reviews from other users.
 - Save favorite items for quick future access.
+-	Vendor dashboards to manage listings, update items, and view customer feedback
 - Secure authentication for both users and vendors.
-- Fully responsive design for desktop and mobile devices.

 ---